scality/RestBlockDriver/README.md

     # echo "http://127.0.0.1:443/volumes" > /sys/class/dewb/remove_mirrors

-Please note that when removing the last mirror, every attached devices will be detached.
-If this cannot be done, the removal will fail, and it will be up to you to unblock the situation manually (umount mounted partitions before retrying, for instance).
+Please note that if a device is attached, you will not be able to remove the last mirror.
+You need to detach manually every device attached by the module before manually removing the last mirror.

+Note also that when unloading the module, the devices are detached automatically before the module can actually be unloaded.

 Creating a new volume